Glossary of terms used in THE RUBY-VIPER TRILOGY

 slingshot a forked stick with an elastic band attached for shooting small stones; they were important weapons to ancient people who lacked more-sophisticated military technology; in skilled hands, they could be quite lethal

-stola – a long draped robe similar to the Greek chiton worn by women of ancient Rome
+stola – a long, draped garment worn by Roman women; similar to the Greek chiton worn by women of ancient Greece and elsewhere

-strigil – an instrument used by ancient Greeks and Romans for scraping oil or water off the skin after bathing or exercising
+strigil – a long, curved metal instrument similar in appearance to a scoop; used by ancient Greeks and Romans for scraping oil or water off the skin after bathing or exercising

 talent – an ancient Roman coin that featured the image of a honey bee to symbolize wealth and prosperity; worth the equivalent of 20 years of a laborer’s wages; today, a talent would be worth between $500,000 and $1,000,000.